Legendary Things to Do in Hollywood

 Every Day is Epic

-When you stay at the Huntley Santa Monica Beach, you'll enjoy easy access to the most legendary things to do in Hollywood, CA. From the shops of Hollywood+Highland to the iconic Walk of Fame, your star-studded Santa Monica, CA beach vacation simply isn't complete without a trip to Tinseltown.
+When you stay at the Huntley Santa Monica Beach, you'll enjoy easy access to the most popular things to do in Hollywood, CA. From the shops of Hollywood and Highland to the iconic Walk of Fame, your star-studded Santa Monica, CA beach vacation simply isn't complete without a trip to Tinseltown.

 *image courtesy of Hollywood + Highland

 The sidewalks along the Walk of Fame on Hollywood Boulevard from La Brea Avenue to Gower Street and on Vine Street between Yucca Street and Sunset Boulevard are filled with the names of Hollywood legends.
 Find your favorite and take a photo, but remember there's more than 2,000 stars; comfortable shoes are recommended.

 No visit to Hollywood is complete without a visit to Grauman's Chinese Theatre, located adjacent to Hollywood & Highland.
 Here you can see which legendary handprints fit your own as stars have made an impression in the concrete of the forecourt.
 The theater is still a favorite venue for Hollywood premieres.
 Farther down the boulevard is the Spanish-style El Capitan Theatre, host of the "Citizen Kane" premiere in 1941.
 Other nearby theaters include the Egyptian Theatre, built in 1922, and the Art Deco Pantages Theater.